Staithes

-Staithes is a seaside village in the borough of Scarborough in North Yorkshire, England.
-Easington and Roxby Becks, two brooks that run into Staithes Beck, form the border between the Borough of Scarborough and Redcar and Cleveland.
-The area located on the Redcar and Cleveland side is called Cowbar.
-Formerly one of the many fishing centres in England, Staithes is now largely a tourist destination within the North York Moors National Park.
+Staithes (['stɪəz]) is a village in North Yorkshire, England, situated by the border between the unitary authorities of North Yorkshire and Redcar and Cleveland.
+The area located on the Redcar and Cleveland side is known as Cowbar.
+Formerly a hub for fishing and mining, Staithes is now a tourist destination in the North York Moors National Park.

+It is in the civil parish of Hinderwell.
+From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.